oomintrixx/EC601-Project-4/README.md

-# EC601 Project 2
+# EC601 Project 4

 Shashank Manjunath
 manjuns@bu.edu

 ## Introduction

-This project tests out the Twitter API and the Google NLP API.
-In Part 1 of this project, we will create some simple scripts to utilize some of the Twitter and Google NLP API functionality.
+This project involves implementing tests for the software developed in Project 2.
+We will write unit tests for the components included in this project.

 ## Dependencies